Tebza101-code/Tebza101-code/README.md

 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me.
 Tebogo Maboea on LinkedIn
-- 😄 Pronouns: I'm looking forward to working with you
+- 😄 Pronouns: I'm looking forward to working with you!
 - ⚡ Fun fact: Data Science is the future!

 <!---